angular/angular/aio/content/guide/http.md

   header="app/http-interceptors/ensure-https-interceptor.ts (excerpt)">
 </code-example>

-The `clone()` method's hash argument allows you to mutate specific properties of the request while copying the others.
+The `clone()` method's hash argument lets you mutate specific properties of the request while copying the others.

 #### Modifying a request body